 - By 2050 the population of the Austin MSA is projected to more than double in size to more than 4.5 million residents.

-- GDP of Austin-Round Rock is more than $146.7 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 64% since 2010.
+- GDP of Austin-Round Rock is over $168 billion, according to the Federal Reserve Bank of St. Louis, and has grown by over 85% in the last ten years.

-- Unemployment rate in the Austin metro area is 2.4%.
+- Unemployment rate in the Austin metro area is 2.5% as of April 2022, according to the BLS.

 - Target industry sectors in Austin include advanced manufacturing, creative and digital media, clean technology, life sciences, space technology, and data management.